FAQ’s2026-06-16T23:40:41+00:00

 Your insurance company may ask for several estimates.
 There is no law that states how many estimates you must submit or that limits the number the company can ask for.
 One should be sufficient from the shop of your choice.

 DRP stands for Direct Repair Program.
-Auto insurance companies often partner with Collision repair shops as an option to provide repairs for their insured.
+Auto insurance companies often partner with Collision repair shops to provide repairs for their insureds.
 You, as the vehicle owner, have the right of Choice.
+Choose KB Body Shop.

 A deductible is a specified amount on an auto insurance policy that is deducted from the claim payout.
-It is a contractual responsibility of the vehicle owner when involved in a collision or comprehensive loss.
+It is a contractual responsibility of the vehicle owner when the vehicle is involved in a collision or a comprehensive loss.
 Most deductibles range from $100 to $500.

 If you request a parts pre-order, and the claim has not been approved, you may be required to sign an authorization of repairs and/or leave a deposit.